mrpawarGit/mrpawarGit/README.md

 ### 🧠 About Me
 Aspiring Full Stack Developer with a B.E. in Computer Engineering, skilled in React.js, Node.js, JavaScript, and RESTful APIs.
-Strong in problem-solving and teamwork, with a focus on building scalable, user-friendly web applications using modern technologies and best practices
+Strong in problem-solving and teamwork, with a focus on building scalable, user-friendly web applications using modern technologies and best practices.

 - 🔭 Currently working on [**Collaborative Learning Management System**](https://github.com/mrpawarGit/Collaborative-Learning-Management-System-LMS-)
 - 🌱 Learning **React JS | Node JS | Express | Mongoose | API Integration**